Somerset Levels: Human habitation

 The area continued to be inhabited during the Bronze Age, when the population supported itself largely by hunting and fishing in the surrounding marshes, living on artificial islands connected by wooden causeways on wooden piles.
 There have been many finds of metalwork during peat cutting, which may have been devotional offerings.
 Brent Knoll has been settled by people since at least the Bronze Age.
 It is the site of an Iron Age hillfort known as Brent Knoll Camp, with multiple ramparts (multivallate) following the contours of the hill.
 Several settlements and hill forts were built on the natural "islands" of slightly raised land, including Brent Knoll, Glastonbury, and the low range of the Polden Hills.
 According to legend Ider son of Nuth, who was one of King Arthur's knights, went to the Mount of Frogs on a quest to slay three giants who lived there.
 The fort has been claimed as the site of the Battle of Mons Badonicus.

 The town of Glastonbury, Somerset, looking west from the top of Glastonbury Tor.
 The fields in the distance are part of the Levels.

 Sea salt was extracted during the Roman period, and a string of settlements were set up along the Polden Hills.
 Some possible settlement sites are also known in the Draycott and Cheddar Moors and around Highbridge.
-The discovery at Shapwick of 9,238 silver Roman coins, the second largest hoard ever found from the Roman Empire included coins dated from as early as 31–30 BC up until 224 AD.
+The discovery in 1998 at Shapwick of 9,238 silver Roman coins, the second largest hoard ever found from the Roman Empire included coins dated from as early as 31–30 BC up until 224 AD.
 The hoard also contained two rare coins which had not been discovered in Britain before, and the largest number of silver denarii ever found in Britain.

 A number of Anglo-Saxon charters document the incorporation of areas of moor in estates, suggesting that the area continued to be exploited.
 It is easy to see why the area acquired a number of legends, particularly of King Arthur and his followers, who some believe based his court in the hill fort at South Cadbury.
 According to legend, Alfred the Great burnt cakes when hiding in the marshes of Athelney, after the Danish invasion in 875.
-After the Battle of Edington the Danish king was baptised at Aller and a peace treaty signed at Wedmore.
+After the Battle of Edington the Danish king, Guthrum, was baptised at Aller and a peace treaty signed at Wedmore.

 In 1685, the Monmouth Rebellion ended at the Battle of Sedgemoor, which was fought in the Bussex area of Westonzoyland.